doconce/doconce/README.md

 ### Installation

 DocOnce is a Python 3 package that can be installed with `pip` or `conda`.
-Refer to the [manual](https://doconce.github.io/doconce/doc/pub/manual/manual.html#install:doconce) for carrying out a comprehensive installation.
+This procedure installs a minimal number of dependencies.

 ##### Preliminary steps
 * The `python -V` and `pip -V` commands should refer to Python 3.x.
 If that is not the case, you might want to use the `pip3` and `python3` commands in the following instructions.